work-shop/the-avenue-concept-website/wp-content/plugins/wp-meta-seo/readme.txt

 * Optional keyword edition

 A bunch of people reduce the size of the pictures in content using handles that results to a HTML resizing.
 And that's something wrong for SEO, for page loading time and for image quality.
-WP Meta SEO also include this feature in the bulk edition view, you are notified and you can now optimize the size of your images in articles, click fix and it's replaced in your content (no broken links).
+WP Meta SEO also include this feature in the bulk edition view, you are notified, and you can now optimize the size of your images in articles, click fix and it's replaced in your content (no broken links).

-= On page SEO optimization and analysis =
+## On page SEO optimization and content analysis

 * Content SEO smart analysis bellow content
 * Google Search Console keyword suggestion in content